-Some of the self-report questions from this study were replicated on the General Social Survey 2000 and GSS 2002 Internet modules (the items included in GSS 2002 were based on preliminary results from this project).
-Here I list these items (including some descriptive statistics in parentheses to give an idea of the variance in responses based on the national GSS samples).
+Some of the self-report questions from this study were replicated on the GSS 2000 and GSS 2002 Internet modules (the items included in GSS 2002 were based on preliminary results from this project).
+These items are presented in Appendix B.